 - George L. Dearing, American politician, Mayor of White Settlement, Texas, 1953

-- Frederick Dearing, American Democrat politician, Member of Connecticut State House of Representatives from Norwich, 1911-12
+- Frederick Dearing, American Democratic Party politician, Member of Connecticut State House of Representatives from Norwich, 1911-12

 - Fred Morris Dearing (1879-1963), American politician, U.S. Ambassador to Peru, 1930-37

 - Elmer O. Dearing, American Republican politician, Republican Candidate for Michigan State House of Representatives, 1970, 1978

 - ...
 (Another 7 notables are available in all our PDF Extended History products and printed products wherever possible.)

 - Mr. John D. Dearing, American Water tender Second Class working aboard the ship "USS Arizona" when she sunk during the Japanese attack on Pearl Harbor on 7th December 1941, he survived the sinking